Financial Aid Disbursement and Adjustments

 - Need to drop or withdraw from a class?
 Talk to your instructor, academic advisor and the One Stop before doing so.

-- To drop a course is when a student removes themself from a class within the 100% refund period.
+- To drop a course is when a student removes themselves from a class within the 100% refund period.

-- To withdraw from a course is when a student removes themself from a class after the 100% refund period.
+- To withdraw from a course is when a student removes themselves from a class after the 100% refund period.